LittleberryPi/master-thesis-code/README.md

 # Master thesis code

-This repository referred to in the appendix of a master thesis.
+This repository is referred to in the appendix of a master thesis.